tomclegg/canfs/README.md

 "assetfs_generated.go" with a FileSystem variable called "assetfs" whose root directory is a mirror of the "assets" directory from your source tree.

-For example, http.ListenAndServe(":", assetfs) will respond to "/foo" with content from "./assets/foo" from your source directory.
+Then, to serve "/foo" using content from "./assets/foo" in your source
+directory:

+    http.ListenAndServe(":", http.FileServer(assetfs))

 ### Options